Welcome

 For more information on the MiP Library and inclusion criteria click the “About” Tab.

-Article highlights from the update in August-September 2023
+Article highlights from the update in December 2023-January 2024

-Article highlights from the update in August-September 2023:
+Article highlights from the update in December 2023-January 2024

-In August 2023, 153 new entries were added to the MiP library.
+In January 2024, 224 new entries were added to the MiP library.
 New entries include peer reviewed journal articles, PhD and MSc theses, reports, and conference abstracts.
 Here we highlight new articles that may be of particular interest.